Commander-in-Chief, Andaman and Nicobar Command: History

 The Andaman and Nicobar Islands became a Union territory of India in 1956.
-The first military unit on the islands was the naval base INS Jarawa which was commissioned in 1964.
+The first military unit on the islands was the naval base INS Jarawa, which was commissioned in 1964.
 The base was commanded by a Resident Naval Officer (RNO).
-With the establishment of subsequent garrisons in the islands, the post was upgraded to Naval Officer-in-charge Andaman & Nicobar (NOIC A&N).
+After establishing subsequent garrisons in the islands, the post was upgraded to Naval Officer-in-Charge Andaman & Nicobar (NOIC A&N).
 The naval establishments were under the command of the Eastern Naval Command during the Indo-Pakistani War of 1971.
-In October 1976, the operational control of all forces in the islands was given and the post was upgraded to Commodore, Andaman & Nicobar (COMAN).
-Shortly afterward, to signify jointness, all establishments came under the newly created Fortress Andaman & Nicobar.
-The appointment was re-designated to Fortress Commander, Andaman & Nicobar (FORTAN).
+In October 1976, the operational control of all forces in the islands was given, and the post was upgraded to Commodore, Andaman & Nicobar (COMAN).
+Shortly afterwards, all establishments came under the newly created Fortress Andaman & Nicobar to signify jointness.
+The appointment was redesignated to Fortress Commander, Andaman and Nicobar Islands (FORTAN).
 In 1978, INS Kardip was commissioned as a Forward operating base.

 In March 1981, FORTAN was upgraded to a Two star appointment tenanted by a Rear Admiral.
 In 1987, the post was further upgraded to a three star appointment.
-In 1998, a 'Far East Naval Command' (FENC) was proposed, to be commanded by a Flag Officer Commanding-in-Chief Far East Naval Command.
+In 1998, a 'Far East Naval Command' (FENC) was proposed, to be commanded by a Flag Officer Commanding-in-Chief, Far East Naval Command.

 With the operationalisation of the A & N Command as a unified theatre command in October 2001, Vice Admiral Arun Prakash, AVSM, VrC, VSM, ADC took over as the First Commander-in-Chief of the unified command.